nebula-protocol/nebula-contracts/contracts/nebula-community/README.md

 ### Spend

-Spend an amount of `asset` from the community pool and send it to `recipient`
+Spends an amount of `asset` from the community pool and send it to `recipient`

 ```json
 {